The collection of 28 most beautiful places in Spain with the best cities in Spain worth visiting

 If you are looking for the best restaurants in Spain, you will find them in Madrid.
 Madrid restaurants offer food from all regions of Spain and food from around the world.

 Even the oldest restaurant in the world is in Madrid.
 The famous Sobrino de Botin restaurant in Madrid was founded in 1725.

 Besides that, Madrid is home to first-class museums (Prado, Reina Sofia Museum, Thyssen Museum, Museum of Romanticism, Wax Museum …)

 To properly explore the city, you’d need at least a week in Madrid.
-Every Madrid barrio is a story for itself.
+Every Madrid barrio is a story in itself.
 The picturesque La Latina neighborhood is one of the most beautiful oldest neighborhoods in Madrid.
-Bohemian Malasana neighborhood is full of quirky bars and restaurants.
-The Party-friendly Chueca neighborhood is famous for its vibrant nightlife.
-Arty Barri de las Letras neighborhood is home to Prado, Reina Sofía, and Thyssen-Bornemisza museums.
-Multicultural Lavapies neighborhood with chic bars and interesting street art is one of the coolest neighborhoods in Madrid.
+The bohemian Malasana neighborhood is full of quirky bars and restaurants.
+The party-friendly Chueca neighborhood is famous for its vibrant nightlife.
+The arty Barri de las Letras neighborhood is home to Prado, Reina Sofía, and Thyssen-Bornemisza museums.
+The multicultural Lavapies neighborhood with chic bars and interesting street art is one of the coolest neighborhoods in Madrid.
 And, the upscale Salamanca neighborhood has the wealthiest homes in Spain and luxury shops for the finest shopping.

 Fly to Madrid: Check out flights to Madrid

 Find your stay in Madrid: Book a room in Madrid